Attendance

 - The school day starts at 8:30am.

-Exceptional Leave of Absence
+Exceptional Leave of Absence (including Holidays)

 There is no automatic entitlement in law for a leave of absence from school.
 Leave of absence in term time will only be authorised in exceptional circumstances.
 All applications for leave must be written and made in advance using the school’s leave of absence form below: